 Dr Vonda Wright, MD, MS, FAOA is a double boarded Orthopaedic Sports Surgeon, researcher and team doctor focused on optimizing personal and professional performance at every age from the ballfield to the boardroom.

 Her comprehensive approach to musculoskeletal wellness harnesses innovative surgical and ortho-biologic techniques across the lifespan.
 Dr Wright’s award-winning basic science and clinical research has resulted in multiple grants and publications changing the way we view the aging process.

-Dr. Wright currently serves as the inaugural Chief of Sports Medicine at the Northside Hospital Orthopedic Institute and previously served as the inaugural Medical Director of the UPMC Lemieux Sports Complex which is an innovative collaboration between the elite sports medicine of UPMC and the Pittsburgh Penguins hockey team.
+Previously, Dr Wright served as the inaugural Chief of Sports Medicine at the Northside Hospital Orthopedic Institute and the inaugural Medical Director of the UPMC Lemieux Sports Complex which is an innovative collaboration between the elite sports medicine of UPMC and the Pittsburgh Penguins hockey team.
 She's the creator and founding director of the performance research initiative for Masters athletes (PRIMA); A one-of-a-kind program for maximizing the performance and minimizing injury in recreational exercisers over 40 and elite Masters athletes alike.

-Dr. Wright completed a fellowship in sports medicine and upper extremity at the Hospital for Special Surgery in New York City and her residency in Orthopedic Surgey at the University of Pittsburgh.
-She earned her medical degree from Chicago Pritzker School of Medicine, her master’s degree in oncology nursing from Rush Presbyterian St. Luke’s Medical Center in Chicago, and her bachelor’s degree in biology from Wheaton College in Wheaton, Illinois.
-A Chicago native, she now makes her home in Atlanta, Georgia.
+Dr. Wright completed a fellowship in sports medicine and upper extremity at the Hospital for Special Surgery in New York City, her residency in Orthopedic Surgery at the University of Pittsburgh earned a medical degree from Chicago Pritzker School of Medicine, her master’s degree in oncology nursing from Rush Presbyterian St. Luke’s Medical Center in Chicago, and her bachelor’s degree in biology from Wheaton College in Wheaton, Illinois.